centrapay/centrapay-docs/src/api/patron-codes.md

 }
 {% endjson %}

-The `appName` field represents information about the app that generated the code.
-It is used to apply discounts or restrict payment options for the payment request created.

 You can find payment request information attached to a Patron Code by [polling for the Payment Request][polling] using the transacting APIs.